hrgg0621/introtoprogrammingfinalproject/README.md

 ## Description

-* 2d platform game that has 2 players fighting in a street fighter kind of style
+* 2d fighting game where two robots shoot flames at eachother

 ## Getting Started
 *Download file
-*Check that you meet all the dependencies (listed below)
+*Check that you meet all the dependencies (listed below) -pygame
+-settings file (in folder with main)
+-the sprite images (included in introtoprogrammingfinal project folder)
 ### Dependencies

 *Need the Pygame library